 Nominees from Wayne State departments, schools and colleges will compete in the annual Graduate School competition during the Graduate and Postdoctoral Symposium on March 5, 2019.
 All those who participate at the university level will be granted the 3-Minute Thesis micro-credential.
-Prizes are awarded for People's Choice, first and second place winners.
+Prizes are awarded for People's Choice, first, second and third place winners.

 Panel Discussion: Alumni Perspectives

 2:45 - 3:45 p.m., March 5 in the Community Arts Auditorium